 - -aggressive-merging forces some function definitions to be merged into a single function if they are equal modulo renaming.
 Note that this option may merge two functions even if their original source code is different but their normalized version coincides.
 This option is mostly useful to share function definitions that stem from headers included by several source files. - -allow-duplication allows the duplication of small blocks of code during normalization of loops and tests.
 This is set by default and the option is mainly found in its opposite form, -no-allow-duplication which forces Frama-C to use labels and gotos instead.
 Note that bigger blocks and blocks with a non-trivial control flow are never duplicated.
 Option -ulevel (see below) is not affected by this option and always duplicates the loop body. - -annot forces Frama-C to interpret ACSL annotations.
 This option is set by default, and is only found in its opposite form -no-annot, which prevents interpretation of ACSL annotations. - -asm-contracts tells Frama-C to generate assigns clauses for inline asm statements using extended GNU notation with output and input operands.
 This option is set by default, and opposite form -no-asm-contracts prevents the generation of such clauses.
 If the assembly block already has a statement contract which is not guarded by a for b: clause assigns clauses are generated only for behaviors which do not already have one. - -asm-contracts-auto-validate tells Frama-C to automatically mark as valid assigns clauses generated from asm statements.
 However, if an asm statement contains memory in its clobber list, the corresponding clause will not be considered valid through this option. - -collapse-call-cast allows, in some cases, the value returned by a function call to be implicitly cast to the type of the value it is assigned to (if such a conversion is authorized by the C standard).
 Otherwise, a temporary variable separates the call and the cast.
 The default is to have implicit casts for function calls, so the opposite form -no-collapse-call-cast is more useful. - -constfold performs a syntactic folding of constant expressions.
-For instance, the expression 1+2 is replaced by 3. - -continue-annot-error just emits a warning and discards the annotation when it fails to type-check, instead of generating an error (errors in C are still fatal). - -custom-annot-char <c> let Frama-C consider that ACSL annotations are introduced by the character <c> rather than the standard @. - -enums <repr name> specifies which representation should be used for a given enumerated type.
+For instance, the expression 1+2 is replaced by 3. - -continue-annot-error Deprecated option.
+Just emits a warning and discards the annotation when it fails to type-check, instead of generating an error (errors in C are still fatal).
+This behavior is now managed by warning category (Section 6.2) annot-error, whose default status is "abort".
+Behavior of -continue-annot-error can thus be obtained with -kernel-warn-key annot-error=active, or even -kernel-warn-key annot-error=inactive to silently ignore any ill-formed annotations. - -enums <repr name> specifies which representation should be used for a given enumerated type.
 Namely, the C standard allows the use of any integral type in which all the corresponding tags can be represented.
 Default is gcc-enums.
-A list of supported options can be obtained by typing: - \$ frama-c -enums help
+A list of supported options can be obtained by typing: